vukani-dev/improvement-roll-service/README.md

 Every response will be pages by 10 records.
 So in order to get the next few simply increment the `page` query parameter

 ##### GET /?page={x}&search={y}&tags={z}&author={p}
-All parameters are optional, and can ofcourse be combined
+All parameters are optional, and can of course be combined

 - **page** = The page of results you want
-- **search** = only return categories whos name contains the param
+- **search** = only return categories who's name contains the param
 - **tags** = only return categories who have a tag that contains the param.
 This can also be comma delimited
-- **author** = only return categories whos author contains the param
+- **author** = only return categories who's author contains the param

 ## Hosting